happygoals/haemin-ryu-devlog/_posts/2020-03-02-Intern-program-brings-problem-solving-skills.md

 # Intern Program Brings Problem-solving Skills

+## Questions that I asked My supervisor on the First Day of Internship
+1. What skills will I need to grow?
+2. How can i be a valuable team member?
+3. How will I fit into the culture?
+4. What do you want me to achieve in this internship program?
+5. What are the things you would like me to accomplish in my first week on the job?
+6. How do you prefer to communicate, email or in person?
+7. How often would you like me to give you updates and progress reports?

 ## First Bugs: Update IWDC Member User form
 [link](https://www.iwdc.coop/membership-information/become-a-member)
 * Problem from Clients: Lela needs the Canandia state to populate when country is selected.
 In the example she sent, the user chose Montreal and Iowa was added at the Company State.
 Picture included.